-In the previous section on Sourcing and Sinking concepts, the DC I/O circuits were explained to sometimes only allow current to flow one way.
+In the previous section on Sourcing and Sinking concepts, we explained that DC I/O circuits sometimes will only allow current to flow one way.
 This is also true for many of the field devices which have solid-state (transistor) interfaces.
 In other words, field devices can also be sourcing or sinking.
 When connecting two devices in a series DC circuit, one must be wired as sourcing and the other as sinking.